What is Occupational Therapy?

 Managing at Home

 Living at home safely and independently while recovering from an illness or injury can be challenging.
-When activities such as dressing, bathing, meal preparation, cleaning, laundry, or grocery shopping are difficult to manage, OT can provide:
+When activities such as dressing, bathing, meal preparation, cleaning, laundry, or grocery shopping are difficult to manage, an OT can provide:

 - Recommendations for strategies, assistive devices or modifications to the home.